 - Mental anguish from adjusting to a disability or terrible injury

-Can I recover money for emotional distress in my case?
+Can you recover money for emotional distress in your case?

 In general, if you suffered a loss that would qualify for damages in its own right, such as an injury, you can recover money for emotional distress if it’s directly related to that loss.